vain0x/milone-lang/docs/refs/record_types.md

 Field names must be aligned on the same column and indented deeper than `{`.
 While record expression doesn't specify its type, **the record type must be inferred** [^1].

 [^1]: The limitation is same as require-qualified-access records in F#, but milone-lang compiler is less clever to infer record types.
-You always need type annotation for record expression.
+You always need type ascription for record expression.

 In record creation (without `with` clause described later), every field must have initializer.